-Camp Bette Perot 214-770-1452 2008 An Co Rd 458 Palestine, TX 75803

-Camper check-in at camp is from 1 pm to 2 pm on arrival day.
+Camp Bette Perot 214-770-1452 2008 An Co Rd 458 Palestine, TX 75803 Camper check-in at camp is from 1 pm to 2 pm on arrival day.
 Please arrive during this time window to facilitate a positive start to the camp week for your camper.
-Campers arrive after lunch, please ensure your camper has eaten lunch before arriving for check-in.

-Please be prepared to wait in your vehicle for the check-in process.
+Campers arrive after lunch, so please ensure your camper has eaten lunch before arriving for check-in.
+Please be prepared to wait in your vehicle through the check-in process.